incfl0w/admin_dashboard/README.md

-How to run app
+How to run admin dashboard app:
-1. virtualenv -p python3 env
-2. source ./env/bin/activate
-3. Clone Repo
-4. pip install -r requirements.txt
+1. Clone from REPO
+2. use command - $docker-compose build
+3. use command - $docker-compose up -d